Lender History, Family Crest & Coats of Arms

 At about the same time, Ysabelle la Lauendere was listed a census in 1253 and Ralf la Lavendered was listed in the Subsidy Rolls of Somerset in 1268.
 Thomas Launder was listed in Yorkshire in 1331 and later Elyzabeth Lander was listed in the Subsidy Rolls of Staffordshire in 1524.

-Important Dates for the Lender family
+Early History of the Lender family

 This web page shows only a small excerpt of our Lender research.
 Another 77 words (6 lines of text) covering the years 1550, 1659, 1575, 1665, 1217 and 1260 are included under the topic Early Lender History in all our PDF Extended History products and printed products wherever possible.